Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 “I hear from borrowers all the time how incredibly demoralizing it is to make a payment every month only to see their balance go up,” Mayotte says.

-However, while the plan promises major relief, SAVE has had a rocky rollout.
-Student loan payments restarted in October for the first time since 2020, and many borrowers who signed up for SAVE and got approved for low monthly payments received incorrect bills from their loan servicer for hundreds — or even thousands — of dollars higher than the approved amount.
+However, while the plan promises major relief, SAVE has had a rocky rollout thus far.
+Student loan payments restarted in the fall for the first time since 2020, and many borrowers who signed up for SAVE got approved for low monthly payments but received incorrect bills from their loan servicer for hundreds — or even thousands — of dollars higher than the approved amount.

-The Education Department recently acknowledged the widespread errors by loan servicers — estimating that more than 200,000 borrowers had issues specifically related to SAVE, and about 2.5 million borrowers weren’t properly notified of their first bill.
-Some folks affected by the errors may even be due reimbursement from their servicers, the department says.
+The Education Department acknowledged widespread errors by loan servicers — estimating that more than 200,000 borrowers had issues specifically related to SAVE, and more than 3 million borrowers weren’t properly notified of their bills.

 More from Money: